I’m Eduardo Vera and I welcome you to Mirimiri as warmly as Ica, my hometown.

 I prefer cats a thousand times.
 They do bite and scratch you, but they rarely leave you with bloody legs and will almost never chase you as you go down the street riding a jitensha.

-- For me, pharmacology is setsunai but cute.
-It’s the course I’m most fond of, for all the trouble it took me to understand and pass it.
+- For me, pharmacology is setsunai, but has a kawaii side.
+It’s the subject I’m most fond of, for all the trouble it took me to understand and pass it.

-By the way, please don’t ask me what to take for my heart because
+By the way, please don’t ask me what to take for the heart because

-I don’t knowin order to take to give that advice, besides getting a university degree, I would have to identify the pathophysiological problem in your heart.
+I don’t knowin order to give that advice, besides getting a university degree, I would have to identify the pathophysiological problem in your heart.